 “Having a disabled child has been a real shock for us.
 We didn’t ‘ask’ for a disabled child.
 Please don’t tell us we have been ‘chosen’ or our child has been sent to us for a reason because we are special.”

-Be prepared for people to not understand
+Be prepared for people not understanding

 If your family and friend ignore your child, try talking about things your child has done that you want to celebrate.
 This could be feeding themselves, eating something new, showing that they recognised you or communicating a ‘yes’ or a ‘no’.